- Common Name(s):

 - Native Plants, Trees

 Native holly that tolerates wet sites.
 Somewhat shrubby; red berries; gray bark.
 Grows up to 20-30 feet in the wild but usually smaller in the landscape.
 Foliage lacks the prominent spines or teeth of the American holly.
 Very nice fruit set in fall and winter.
 Worthwhile and underused selection.
+This plant is moderatley salt tolerant.

 Seasons of Interest